 Explores the flow of information in a medical office.
 MediSoft, Office Hours, and MS Word software programs are utilized to process information and produce typical medical office documents, financial records, and insurance claims.
+Prerequisite: co-enrolled in CS 110, grade of C or higher in CS 110, or instructor permission.
 Formerly OT 231.
-Prerequisite or coenrollment in CS 110 or instructor permission.

-BUS 232 Medical Insurance Procedures
+BUS 232 Medical Insurance Procedures 5 Credits